rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

 b = temp
 remove(temp)
 ```

-The same thing can be achieved in python in a single line.
+The same thing can be done in python with tuple assignment, which is more readable and therefore desirable.

 ```python
 a,b = b,a
 ```

-This makes the code lot more readable and easy to understand but also beautiful and simple.
+Lets look at something more complex than swapping numbers.

 ### GCD of two numbers

-Swapping numbers is a simple task.
-Consider code for Calculating GCD (using euclidean algorithm).
+Below is a simple piece of code you can use to calculate GCD of two numbers. (using euclidean algorithm).

 ``` python
 def get_gcd(a,b)